MassTransit/MassTransit/docs/advanced/sagas/persistence.md

 > Seriously, don't sent an event to all instances -- unless you want to watch your messages consumers lock
 > your entire saga storage engine.

+It is strongly advised to have `CorrelationId` as your table/document key.
+This will enable better concurrency handling and will make the saga state consistent.

 ## Publishing and Sending From Sagas

 Sagas are completely message-driven and therefore not only consume but also publish events and send commands.